Jor66453/StorageSTS/README.md

                             end

                             local color
+                            if healthGui then
+                                color = Color3.fromRGB(204, 204, 0) -- Yellow if HealthGui exists
+                            else
-                            if walkSpeed == 16 then
+                                -- Change color based on WalkSpeed if HealthGui is removed if walkSpeed == 16 then
                                     color = Color3.fromRGB(0,255,127) -- Green for 16
                                 elseif walkSpeed == 5 then
                                     color = Color3.fromRGB(204, 204, 0) -- Yellow for 5
                                 elseif walkSpeed == 24 then
                                     color = Color3.fromRGB(0,255,127) -- Green for 24
                                 elseif walkSpeed == 25 then
                                     color = Color3.fromRGB(172, 79, 198) -- Purple for 25
+                                elseif walkSpeed == 32 then
+                                    color = Color3.fromRGB(252, 76, 2)
+                                else
+                                    color = Color3.fromRGB(1, 50, 32)
                                 end

-                            if color then
-                                if esp and esp:IsA("Highlight") then
-                                    esp.FillColor = color
                             end

+                            if color and esp and esp:IsA("Highlight") then esp.FillColor = color
                             end
                         else
                             if esp then